-In June 2018, several social media pages centered around odd or unexpected facts shared a story about how the Golden State Fence Company was fined $5 million for hiring undocumented workers to build a border wall:
+In June 2018, several social media pages centered on presenting odd or unexpected facts shared a story about how the Golden State Fence Company had been fined $5 million for hiring undocumented workers to build a border wall:

-This story is true.
-However, since sources failed to note exactly when the fine was levied and because the political conversation in June 2018 was extremely focused on border security (and because many seem to be unaware that there has been a border wall separating the United States and Mexico for many years), many assumed that these events were somehow connected to the Trump administration.
+This story was true, but because the sources replicating it failed to note exactly when the fine was levied, and because the political conversation at the time was extremely focused on border security (but many participants in that conversation seemed unaware that walls separating portions of the United States and Mexico had existed for many years), quite a few viewers assumed the fence company fine was a recent event connected to the Trump administration.

-Although it is true that the Golden State Fence Company was fined $5 million for hiring undocumented workers, this fine was levied in December 2006.
-As NPR reported at the time:
+Although it is true that the Golden State Fence Company was fined $5 million for hiring undocumented workers, that fine was levied in December 2006, back in the days of the George W. Bush administration, as NPR reported at the time:

 A fence-building company in Southern California agrees to pay nearly $5 million in fines for hiring illegal immigrants.
 Two executives from the company may also serve jail time.
 The Golden State Fence Company’s work includes some of the border fence between San Diego and Mexico.

 After an immigration check in 1999 found undocumented workers on its payroll, Golden State promised to clean house.
 But when followup checks were made in 2004 and 2005, some of those same illegal workers were still on the job.
 In fact, U-S Attorney Carol Lam says as many as a third of the company’s 750 workers may have been in the country illegally.